nickbrandt/GitLab/doc/development/stage-group-dashboards.md

 ## How to customize the dashboard?

 All Grafana dashboards at GitLab are generated from the [Jsonnet files](https://github.com/grafana/grafonnet-lib) stored in [the runbook project](https://gitlab.com/gitlab-com/runbooks/-/tree/master/dashboards).
 Particularly, the stage group dashboards definitions are stored in [/dashboards/stage-groups](https://gitlab.com/gitlab-com/runbooks/-/tree/master/dashboards/stage-groups) subfolder in the Runbook.
 By convention, each group has a corresponding jsonnet file.
 The dashboards are synced with GitLab [stage group data](https://gitlab.com/gitlab-com/www-gitlab-com/-/raw/master/data/stages.yml) every month.
-Expansion and customization are one of the key principles when we design this system.
+Expansion and customization are one of the key principles used when we designed this system.
 To customize your group's dashboard, you need to edit the corresponding file and follow the [Runbook workflow](https://gitlab.com/gitlab-com/runbooks/-/tree/master/dashboards#dashboard-source).
 The dashboard is updated after the MR is merged.
 Looking at an autogenerated file, for example, [product_planning.dashboard.jsonnet](https://gitlab.com/gitlab-com/runbooks/-/blob/master/dashboards/stage-groups/product_planning.dashboard.jsonnet):

 ```jsonnet
 // This file is autogenerated using scripts/update_stage_groups_dashboards.rb